What Is Shopify Shipping?

 How Do You Use Shopify Shipping?

 Before the actual launch of your Shopify store, it is important to note the alteration of certain settings in order to enable Shopify Shipping.
 Below we will uncover some of the major tweaks you will have to adjust within your admin settings.
-For more information, you can check out the getting started guide within the Shopify Help Center.
+To learn how to set up shipping on Shopify, you can check out the getting started guide within the Shopify Help Center.

 Add Various Shipping Locations